RatJuggler/led-shim-demo/README.md

 The effects are based on the examples given in the base [library](https://github.com/pimoroni/led-shim) plus some additions from my [fork](https://github.com/RatJuggler/led-shim/tree/more-examples).

+- Binary Clock - Shows hours, minutes and seconds.
 - Candle - A flickering candle.
+- CheerLights - Synchronize with the [CheerLights](https://cheerlights.com) "Internet of Things" project.
+- Coloured Lights - Simple coloured lights like Xmas lights.
 - Gradient Graph - A moving colour gradient determined by the height of a sine wave.
-- Solid Colours - A basic effect which just shows a sequence of solid colours.
-- Binary Clock - Shows hours, minutes and seconds.
 - Rainbow - A slowly moving rainbow effect.
-- CheerLights - Synchronize with the [CheerLights](https://cheerlights.com) "Internet of Things" project.
 - Random Blink - Some random blinking.
+- Solid Colours - A basic effect which just shows a sequence of solid colours.

 # Installing